US official says UAE paid Yemen tribes to push al-Qaida out

 - Red tide algae's deadly trail of marine animals has triggered a state of emergency in Florida

+The American official said that money “has exchanged hands” and that it often went to “sheikhs in areas that have collaborated or allowed al-Qaida to exist.”
+He didn’t elaborate on how much was paid, but said the Emiratis’ payments to tribal sheikhs allowed them to “ally themselves to the Emiratis.”

-He asked rhetorically whether the sheikhs would “turn back to al-Qaida at some point in the future” and shrugged his shoulders.
+He stressed that al-Qaida and some of the tribal leaders paid by the UAE “had good relations and in fact in many areas, there are al-Qaida recruits among the same young men of the tribes.”
+Asking rhetorically whether the sheikhs would “turn back to al-Qaida at some point in the future,” he shrugged his shoulders.

+The Saudi-led coalition battling Yemen’s rebels, known as Houthis, since 2015 is trying to restore President Abed Rabbo Mansour Hadi, to power.

+The UAE, which is at odds with Hadi, has trained, financed, and armed militias in southern Yemen while partnered with the United States in the fight against al-Qaida.
+However, over the past two years, UAE’s declarations of victories over al-Qaida came at a time when there was no actual fighting on the ground.

+The American official cautioned that the Emirati policies were just pushing the problem down the road and that this would be a problem in the future.

+“It’s very, very hard for the Yemeni government to meet some of the expectations that’s been created,” he said.

-The official spoke on condition of anonymity because he wasn’t authorized to talk to reporters.
+The U.S. official spoke on condition of anonymity because he was not authorized to talk to the media.